 Saskatoon Collaborative Divorce Lawyers Leading Clients Through the Dispute Resolution Process

-If you know you need to divorce your spouse, but you feel sick to your stomach every time you picture yourself in the courtroom, it’s important to know you have better options.
-When you want an effective way to legally separate from your spouse while keeping the peace between you both, you should consider the collaborative divorce process.
+If you know you need to divorce your spouse, but you feel sick to your stomach every time you picture yourself in the courtroom, it’s important to know you have other options.
+When you want an effective way to separate from your spouse while keeping the peace between you both, you should consider the collaborative divorce process.

-This is a technique that lets you end your marriage without battling out your issues in court, making it possible to keep your relationship civil.
+This is a process that lets you end your marriage without battling out your issues in court, making it possible to keep your relationship civil.
 If you plan on co-parenting, the collaborative family law process may be an especially appealing option that works for your family.
 If you want to see if it’s right for you, come to Panko Collaborative Law & Mediation to talk to our caring Saskatoon collaborative divorce lawyers.

-What Is Collaborative Divorce?
+What is Collaborative Divorce?

 First, you should learn how collaborative law works.
 Simply put, it’s a process that lets couples work together to negotiate the terms of the divorce without setting foot in a courtroom.
 When you go through the collaborative process, you and your spouse must agree that you want to settle conflicts as peacefully as possible.
 This way, you can come to an agreement on parenting arrangements, property division, spousal support, and other family law matters that are fraught with emotion and anger.